mysociety/mapit.poplus.org/docs/self-hosted/index.md

 things are mostly to fit within mySociety's standard deployment, or country specific data, one-off scripts and so on.

-MapIt has been installed on Debians from lenny to wheezy, and on Ubuntu from 10.04 onwards.
+MapIt has been installed on Debians from lenny to stretch, and on Ubuntu from 10.04 onwards.
 If GeoDjango and [PostGIS] run on it, it should theoretically be okay; do let us know of any problems.